brbza/weather_balloon_miner/README.md

 - -n: number of observations
 - -d: total flight distance

-If no optios are supplied, all statistics are printed.
+If no options are supplied, all statistics are printed.

 ### Normalize Temperature and Distance Units of Observations